 1. Carbon Steel

-All steel contains carbon, but carbon steel is unique for a notable absence of other elements in its makeup.
+While all steel contains carbon, carbon steel is unique for the notable absence of other elements in its makeup.
 Though it only contains 2% carbon or less by weight, its elemental nature makes carbon steel a strong, durable material that is ideal for numerous uses.

-Carbon steel is sometimes confused with cast iron, though it must contain less than 2% carbon.
-Cast iron contains 2% to 3.5% carbon, giving it a rough texture and more brittle nature.
+Carbon steel is sometimes confused with cast iron, but the two have a distinct difference in their elemental makeup.
+Carbon steel must contain less than 2% carbon, whereas cast iron contains 2% to 3.5% carbon.
+This additional carbon is what gives cast iron its rough texture and more brittle nature.

 Types Of Carbon Steel